s-shader/Telecom-Customer-Retention-Analysis/README.md

 ## XG Boost:
-### Same as abobe, I tested a few ranges across a few parramaters resulting in some small improvments
+### Same as above, I tested a few ranges across a few parameters resulting in some small improvements
 ### I built a table comparing this new XG boost model to the initial one, as well as, to the same baseline (KNN)
 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/xgBoost_tuned_table.png" width="700" height="450">

-### Additionally, vizualizations of the accuracy and recall tests are below
+### Additionally, visualizations of the accuracy and recall tests are below

 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/xgBoost_tuned_graph_acc.png" width="600" height="450">
 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/xgBoost_tuned_graph_recall.png" width="600" height="450">

-### The new XG Boost model outperforms the intial in all metrics between 0.03 and 0.12 and gets closer to its training data metrics
+### The new XG Boost model outperforms the initial in all metrics between 0.03 and 0.12 and gets closer to its training data metrics

 #### Looking at the features below it appears that international plan, voicemail plan, and Tennessee have the biggest impact